One Day in Venice: Best Itinerary, Map, Tips & Guide

 Top Five Venice Travel Tips

-1. Make sure you start your day early to try and avoid the crowds as much as possible.
-The city with its narrow streets gets very busy and the going can be slow going when walking.
+• Make sure you start your day early to avoid the crowds as much as possible.
+The city’s narrow streets get very busy, and walking can be slow.

-1. Always ask about prices before getting a water taxi or a gondola as they can be expensive.
-You could always take a shared gondola ride or shared water taxi to help with cost.
+• Always ask about prices before getting a water taxi or a gondola, as they can be expensive.
+You could always take a shared gondola ride or a shared water taxi to help with the cost.
 Or you can get the water bus, which offers a similar (but not quite!) experience, and the tickets can be purchased in advance for less than a tenth of the cost of a gondola ride.

-1. Do not sit down to eat or drink a coffee in St Mark’s Square, unless you are a millionaire!
-They way overcharge here, and there are much nicer, off-the-beaten-path places which offer a more authentic experience.
+• Do not sit down to eat or drink a coffee in St Mark’s Square unless you are a millionaire!
+They way overcharge here, and there are much nicer, off-the-beaten-path places that offer a more authentic experience.

-1. Before travelling to Venice invest in a City Card and enjoy the city to the fullest, saving money at the same time.
+• Before traveling to Venice, invest in a City Card and enjoy the city to the fullest, saving money at the same time.
 The Venice Museum Pass is valid for 180 days once you have exchanged it, you take your electronic voucher and exchange it in one of many locations in the city for the official Venice pass.
 This pass will gain you entry to the Doge’s Palace, the Correr Museum and another ten civic museums of your choice.
 This is also a skip-the-line pass, so you will get to see more of these amazing attractions.

-1. Keep vigilant about your personal space and belongings, pickpockets operate all over Venice and prey on tourists in particular.
+• Keep vigilant about your personal space and belongings; pickpockets operate all over Venice and prey on tourists in particular.

 Take the Train to Conegliano

-Conegliano is a wonderful town that sits in the foothill of the Dolomites and is the heart of the Prosecco region, just 35 minutes by train from Venice.
-Once there you can see the works of Giovanni Battista Cima, one of the famous Italian Renaissance artists, at Casa Cima.
+Conegliano is a wonderful town in the foothills of the Dolomites, the heart of the Prosecco region, just 35 minutes by train from Venice.
+At Casa Cima, you can see the works of Giovanni Battista Cima, one of the famous Italian Renaissance artists.

 The island is rich in orchards and vineyards and is very famous for the violet artichoke of Saint Erasmo, a variety that grows only on the island.
 They are a real delicacy and are only available locally for 10-15 days a year.

-You can also see the Massimilania Tower, built between 1843 and 1844, it was erected during the French and Austrian occupation for defending the lagoon.
-Now its used for cultural events and photography exhibitions.
+You can also see the Massimilania Tower, built between 1843 and 1844.
+It was erected during the French and Austrian occupation to defend the lagoon.
+Now, it is used for cultural events and photography exhibitions.

-Next, head for Burano, which is known for its brightly painted houses and lacework.
+Next, you’ll head for Burano, known for its brightly painted houses and lacework.
 Follow your guide to the heart of the town and have time to explore the lace museum and enjoy a coffee.
+Then, sail to Torcello, the first center of civilization in the estuary.
+Here, you’ll see the Venetian-Byzantine mosaics at the Basilica di Santa Maria Assunta and discover the 10th-century Torcello bell tower.

 An image of multi coloured houses in Murano